 What Lessons for Economic Development Can We Draw from the Champagne Fairs?

-University of Cambridge - Faculty of Economics and Politics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Cambridge - Faculty of Economics and Politics; CESifo (Center for Economic Studies and Ifo Institute)

-University of Cambridge - Faculty of Economics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Cambridge - Faculty of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 April 29, 2011